openstack/ironic/doc/source/install/configure-ipmi.rst

 hardware side that the Bare Metal service cannot do automatically:

 #.
 Make sure IPMI is enabled and the account you use have the permissions
    to change power and boot devices.
-By default the adminstrator rights are expected, you can change it: see :ref:`ipmi-priv-level`.
+By default the administrator rights are expected, you can change it: see :ref:`ipmi-priv-level`.

 #.
 Make sure the cipher suites are configured for maximum security.
 Suite 17 is